yuvalmGS/gigaspaces-wiki-jekyll/xap97/jms-with-gigaspaces-jndi.markdown

 - Configures `MyTopic` and `TempTopic`.
 - Configures `MyQueue` and `TempQueue`

+{% note %}
-{% exclamation %} When configuring destination as described above, the space binds the destinations to the following names:
+When configuring destination as described above, the space binds the destinations to the following names:
+{%endnote%}

 {% highlight java %}
 GigaSpaces;ContainerName;spaceName;jms;destinations;MyTopic